- Mark Igo

 We miss him dearly.

 - Jake Levin

-Jake is in his fourth season with My Hockey Live, serving in a variety of capacities since coming aboard for its inaugural season.
+Jake is in his sixth season with My Hockey Live, serving in a variety of capacities since coming aboard for its inaugural season.
 Primarily, he serves as a play-by-play announcer and contributes written content to the website and weekly newsletters.
 Jake is a native of Hingham, Mass., where he served as play-by-play announcer for the Hingham High boys' hockey team in 2008-09 - Tony Messina's first season with the Harbormen.
 Away from the rink, Jake contributes to Patriots coverage at NBCBoston.com and covers high school sports throughout southern Massachusetts and Rhode Island.
 He is a 2014 graduate of the University of Rhode Island, and he won't sleep until the hockey team achieves Division I varsity status.